Do you need to be more creative on social media—but you’re not inspired? We have tips to help you be creative when you don’t feel like it.

 Often, I log in to Facebook to message a client and find myself 10 minutes later scrolling to my personal feed.
 I quickly close the tab, immediately recall what I was supposed to do, go back to Facebook … and start scrolling through Facebook again.
 This actually happens more often than I care to admit.

-This wastes an incredible amount of time that would otherwise be spent on creative tasks.
+This wastes an incredible amount of time that would otherwise be spent on content marketing.

 It is not easy to limit distractions that happen to be your actual work.
 I have yet to find a solid solution here.